Call for Participation

 In light of the main objectives of the regional forums, the discussions will address the following overarching themes.
 These will be informed by the framework of international human rights law and standards:

-Based on the discussions and the contributions of the participants, the main output produced from the European Regional Forum will be a document with practical recommendations reflective of regional contexts and challenges.
+Based on the discussions and the contributions of the participants, the main output produced from the Africa-Middle East Regional Forum will be a document with practical recommendations reflective of regional contexts and challenges.

-Simultaneous interpretation is available in English, French, Russian and Romani
+Simultaneous interpretation is anticipated in Amazigh, Arabic, English, French and Arabic Sign Language